 Malaysia’s new Home Ministry will review 7 laws relating to national security which are no longer suitable in today’s landscape, said the new Home Minister Muhyiddin Yassin.

-He said these laws were the Printing Presses and Publications Act 1984, Sedition Act 1948, Peaceful Assembly Act 2012, Prevention of Crime Act 1959 (Poca), Security Offences (Special Measures) Act 2012 (Sosma), Prevention of Terrorism Act 2015 (Pota), and the mandatory death sentence.
+He said these laws were the Printing Presses and Publications Act 1984, Sedition Act 1948, Peaceful Assembly Act 2012, Prevention of Crime Act 1959 (Poca), Security Offences (Special Measures) Act 2012 (Sosma) and the Prevention of Terrorism Act 2015 (Pota).

-Meanwhile in Singapore, decades old laws relating to national security have not only remained in the books, they have also been expanded to give law enforcement greater power to conduct warrantless searches and seizure of property.
+Meanwhile, in Singapore, decades-old laws relating to national security have not only remained in the books, but they have also been expanded to give law enforcement greater power to conduct warrantless searches and seizure of property.
 Under the Public Order Act, even a one-man assembly constitutes an “illegal gathering”.
 In October 2017, Seelan Palay, a 32-year-old visual artist, was arrested outside Parliament House for taking part in a one-man protest commemorating the detention of Chia Thye Poh, the world’s longest political detainee.
 He was subsequently charged in May 2018 for “participating in a public procession”.

 Encouraging criticism of the government

 “In the current euphoria, all the media outlets are supporting Pakatan Harapan (PH).
-Once we have settled down, the media has the right to criticise both the federal and state governments of PH.”
+Once we have settled down, the media has the right to criticize both the federal and state governments of PH.”